5 Random Pages

 Local information

 Local accounts have been offered with regard to wartime activities in the area, and refer to the Home Guard firing rockets into the sea off the Ayrshire coast (see the BBC's People's War site).
-The site may therefore not have a coastal battery as such, but a training area for personnel being posted to rocket or Z-Batteries.
+The site may therefore not have a coastal battery as such, but a training area (or even test area) for personnel being posted to rocket or Z-Batteries.

 See also the information provided regarding Spigot Mortar Range Green Hill.